robertomanfreda/java-code-generation-engine/README.md

 mvn jcge:generate
 ```

-The plugin will process the files and generate the classes in the target/generated-sources/jcge folder.
+The plugin will process the files and generate the classes.
+If it encounters any errors during generation, it will
+generally throw a `RuntimeException`.
+In a future release, we will provide the option to configure whether the exception
+should be blocking during compilation or not.

+At the end of the generation process, the generated class will be located in one of the following directories,
+depending on the value of generationType:

+- If `generationType` is set to `dto`, the class will be found in `target/generated-sources/jcge/dto` with the
+  package `jcge.dto`.
+- If `generationType` is set to `entity`, the class will be found in `target/generated-sources/jcge/entity` with the
+  package `jcge.entity`.

 Here is an example of a class generated from the JPA StudentEntity file above: